Money laundering is a serious crime that can devastate individuals, businesses, and governments.

 8) The blockchain market will expand from $3 billion in 2020 to $39.7 billion by the end of 2025.

 The expected increase could be due to an increase in funding and a corresponding increase in investment in blockchain technology.
-This development will be aided by the expanding usage of blockchain technology in retail and supply chains.
+The expanding usage of blockchain technology in retail and supply chains will aid this development.

-As a result, to make profitable future purchases, investors should begin learning how the cryptocurrency market works.
+As a result, investors should begin learning how the cryptocurrency market works to make profitable future purchases.
 The corporation will grow at a cumulative annual rate of 63.7 percent over this period.

 9) On April 14th, 2021, Tether traded for 153.65 billion USD, compared to Bitcoin’s 70.45 billion USD.

 Bitcoin got more popular as the currency’s value increased in the years 2020 and 2021.
 However, it was second only to the lesser-known Tether regarding the 24-hour trading volume.

 The only virtual currencies that traded for more than 100 billion dollars each were the two.
 Ethereum and Ripple, which have a combined market value of 31.56 billion USD and 30.78 billion USD, are two more currencies that have followed suit.